How to Implement DevOps in Business: 8-Step Plan & Strategy

 Continuous engineering in DevOps consists of methods for establishing an environment where you can create builds, run tests, and push deploys.
 Furthermore, you can monitor performance and continually and automatically receive feedback through DevOps.

-While the DevOps market is already extensive, businesses in various fields keep actively adopting this methodology into their processes.
+While the DevOps market is already extensive, businesses in various fields keep actively adopting this methodology into their DevOps processes.
 As under Gartner, more than 85% of companies will implement a cloud computing strategy, which is a significant trend in DevOps.

 Although DevOps is currently at its peak, its implementation requires effort.
 A recent Puppet study suggests that many companies are stuck at the middle level of DevOps evolution.
 Puppet divides this middle level into low-mid, true-mid, and high-mid.